-He claimed that the painting was given to his Mother by his Father, a Russian soldier in the 1950’s who she’d met on holiday in Poland.
+He claimed that the painting was given to his mother by his father, a Russian soldier in the 1950’s who she had met on holiday in Poland.

 The painting was due to be sent to Christie’s auction house to be authenticated, when it was revealed that it was in fact a hoax and the painting was a fake.
 Mr Currie had painted the painting and Picasso’s signature onto it himself.

-Bendor Grosvenor, an art historian in Edinburgh looked into Dominic’s claims and revealed that they were untrue.
-During the last 6 months, pieces of Soviet memorabilia had been bought from eBay usings Curries wife’s account.
-One of which had a striking resemblance to the picture of Curries Father.
+Bendor Grosvenor, an art historian in Edinburgh, looked into Dominic’s claims and revealed that they were untrue.
+During the last 6 months, pieces of Soviet memorabilia had been bought from eBay using Curries wife’s account, one of which had a striking resemblance to the picture of Currie’s Father.